-If traffic on a Standing Agreement will pass through an intermediate controller's airspace without communication, transfer of control is effective at the receiving controller's AoR boundary.
-In these instances, any turns or climb/descent must be coordinated with all controllers concerned.
+If traffic on a Standing Agreement will pass through an intermediate controller's airspace without communication, transfer of control is normally effective at the receiving controller's AoR boundary.
+Unless otherwise stated, any turns or climb/descent must be coordinated with all controllers concerned.